2022 Fiesta Bowl (January)

-The 2022 Fiesta Bowl was a college football bowl game played on January 1, 2022, with kickoff at 1:00 p.m.
-EST (10:00 a.m.
-PST) and televised on ESPN.
+The 2022 Fiesta Bowl was a college football bowl game played on January 1, 2022, with kickoff at 1:00p.m.
+EST or 11:00 a.m. locally televised on ESPN.
 It was the 51st edition of the Fiesta Bowl, and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
-After rallying from a 28-7 deflict late in the 2nd quarter, Oklahoma State defeated Notre Dame 37-35.
+After rallying from a 28–7 deficit late in the 2nd quarter, Oklahoma State defeated Notre Dame 37–35.
 Sponsored by video game brand PlayStation, the game was officially known as the PlayStation Fiesta Bowl.

 Teams

 As one of the New Year's Six bowl games, the participants of the game were determined by the College Football Playoff Selection Committee.

-This was the first time that Notre Dame and Oklahoma State have ever played each other.
-After the win, Oklahoma State now leads the series 1-0.
+This was the first time that Notre Dame and Oklahoma State had ever played each other.